-Bioinformatics professionals, such as bioinformatics scientists, bioinformatics researchers or bioinformatics technicians, use statistics and information technology to analyze biological data.
-Professionals in this field need a background in mathematics, computer science and biology, and they may ultimately work for pharmaceutical or biotechnology companies, universities or hospitals.
+So, you think you might like to become a bioinformatics professional?
+Bioinformatics professionals, such as bioinformatics scientists, bioinformatics researchers, or bioinformatics technicians, use statistics and information technology to analyze biological data.
+Someone in this field works with research data to develop tools to analyze, store, and present huge sets of data.
+Professionals in this field need a background in mathematics, computer science, and biology, and they may ultimately work for pharmaceutical or biotechnology companies, universities, or hospitals.
 These professionals spend a good deal of time in laboratories sifting through data and generating reports.
 Most work full-time.
-Although these positions often require extensive education and training, salaries in the field are generally higher than average, according to the U.S. Bureau of Labor Statistics.

 |Experience||Varies; employers typically require 3-5 years of experience|

 |Key Skills||Communication, problem-solving, and analytical skills; ability to use statistical software; familiarity with database programming and graphic algorithms; knowledge of mathematics, computers, electronics, chemistry, and biology|

 |Median Annual Salary (2015)||$83,247 (for all biotechnology research scientists)|

 Sources: U.S Bureau of Labor Statistics, Job Listings from employers (October 2012), O*Net OnLine

 So, what are the career requirements?
 Starting with the right education is important.
 Most employers prefer someone with a graduate degree.
 The degree field should be bioinformatics, computer science, or a related field.
 Employers prefer someone with three to five years of similar or related experience.
 Key skills include communication, problem-solving, and analytical skills; the ability to use statistical software; familiarity with database programming and graphic algorithms; and knowledge of mathematics, computers, electronics, chemistry, and biology.
 According to the U.S Bureau of Labor Statistics, the median salary for biotechnology research scientists is $83,247.